MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 :::row-end:::

  > [!NOTE]
- >  If you choose to connect Github with PAT they should, make sure you configure SSO for thee PAT on their GitHub account.
-This is needed to be able to get a list of repositories of an organization with SAML SSO authentication configured.
+ >  If you choose to connect Github with PAT, make sure you configure single sign-on (SSO) for the PAT on your GitHub account.
+This is needed to be able to get a list of repositories of an organization with Security Assertion Markup Language (SAML) SSO authentication configured.

 ## Open Project Settings>GitHub Connections.